Upper and Lower Lakes Wildlife Management Area

 Accessible Features

-Upper and Lower Lakes WMA features include accessible parking along the county road, a 600 foot long trail suitable for use with mobility devices and an accessible blind for waterfowl viewing and hunting opportunities.
+This site has accessible features that include accessible parking along the county road, a 600-foot nature trail suitable for use with mobility devices, and an accessible blind for waterfowl viewing and hunting opportunities.
 A full list of DEC's accessible recreation destinations is available on the DEC website.

 Size